mhamroz/terraform-bootcamp/labs/lab2/README.md

 ---

-### Congratulations on completing the Docker Introduction lab!
-You have taken an important step in learning how to use Docker to build, ship, and run applications in a containerized environment.
+### Congratulations on your successful completion of the Terraform lab with BGP EVPN VXLAN on Cisco Catalyst 9K Switches.
+Well done!